adinkraalphabet/Characters/README.md

 # adinkra
 Adinkra Alphabet Keyboard

-Adinkra Alphabet is awsome!
+Adinkra Alphabet keyboard write in Adinkra Alphabet.
+The Keyboard supports the four major languages in Ghana;
+Akan, Ewe, Ga and Dagbani.
-Learn to read and write with Adinkra Alphabet!
+The aim of this project is to be able to write major Ghanian languages with Adinkra Alphabet!